 When you apply to Eastern Idaho Technical College, the College classifies you as either a resident or non-resident student based on your application and uses this classification to determine your tuition and fees.
-For further information, please contact the Registrar in Student Services at 524-3000 ext.
-3361.
+For further information, please contact the Registrar in Student Services at (208) 535-5361.